-The first observation is that the slender design with a standard 11,000 kW engine, which satisfies the 2020 EDI, results in the lowest cost for all fuel prices and speed priorities.
-Second, in 2025 the slender vessel with a 9800 kW main engine hybrid powertrain will have the lowest cost for all combinations of fuel price and speed.
-These results are consistent with the results shown in Fig. 10: Abatement cost.
+The first observation is that the slender design with a standard 11 000 kW engine,

+Second, in 2025 the slender vessel with a 9 800kW main engine hybrid powertrain will have the lowest cost for all combinations of fuel price and speed.
+These results are consistent with the results shown in Figure 10: Abatement cost.

-4.2.
-Impact of voyage distance
+4.2 Impact of Voyage distance

-Fig. 12 illustrates the impact of increasing the distance from 2500 NM to 7500 NM, while the time in port is kept constant.
+Figure 12 illustrates the impact of increasing the distance from 2500 NM to 7500 NM, while the time in port is kept constant.
 This increases the ratio of the fuel cost of the total trip cost, as the vessel spends relatively less time in port.